I think the only letter that had so many options since I started thinking about appropriate dishes, would be C.

 I decided to make Churumuri.

+Anyway, when I was searching on this, I realized that Sia had blogged about this on Beyond Curries.
+I suddenly remembered telling her that this is quite popular in Madras as well.
+Anyway, I decided I was going to make it, as puffed rice is something that is always at home.
+The only catch was the raw mango.
+Can you imagine my surprise when Amma said she had a mango lying around her fridge?
+Well, I told her right away that I would need it and this was done right away.
 Churumuri tastes best when served right away.
-I felt even the picture clicking session had the toll on the dish.
-However I had served everybody and kept my portion for the photo session.
-I was glad that my boys loved it, with all its onion, tomatoes etc. However after couple of minutes, they got more interested in the mango.
+I felt even the picture clicking session had a toll on the dish.
+However, I had served everybody and kept my portion for the photo session.
+I was glad that my boys loved it, with all its onion, tomatoes, etc. However, after a couple of minutes, they got more interested in the mango.
 Konda of course enjoys all such snacks.

 Now to the recipe of the day C for Churumuri